Evidence for a highly opaque large-scale galaxy void at the end of reionization: Discussions

-It should be noted, however, that the predicted profiles are computed for simulated galaxies brighter than $M_\mathrm{UV}=-21$, or apparent magnitude $m_\mathrm{UV}\lesssim 25.7$, whereas the apparent magnitude range of our LBG sample is limited to $24\le z_\mathrm{AB}\le 25.2$.
+Before comparison, it should be noted that the predicted profiles are computed for simulated galaxies brighter than $M_\mathrm{UV}=-21$, or apparent magnitude $m_\mathrm{UV}\lesssim 25.7$, whereas the apparent magnitude range of our LBG sample is limited to $24\le z_\mathrm{AB}\le 25.3$.
 In addition, the predictions are computed from galaxy counts using a top-hat selection function along the simulated sightlines though the actual selection function is smoothed, as shown in Figure \ref{fig:completeness}.
-We do not regard these differences as significant for distinguishing these two models compared here.
+We do not regard these differences as significant for distinguishing these two models.

+Figure \ref{fig:comp_with_Davies18} compares the data to the predictions from the \citet{2018ApJ...860..155D} simulations.
+We find that the observed radial trend of the normalized surface density is in good agreement with the prediction for the fluctuating-$\lambda_\mathrm{mfp}$ model.
+In contrast, the data strongly disfavor the fluctuating-$T_\mathrm{IGM}$ model that predicts a striking increase in galaxy surface density within $15\arcmin$ of the sightline.
+These conclusions are consistent with the statement made by \citet{2018ApJ...863...92B}.